Genomorf/FitnessApp/README.md

 # FitnessApp

-- This app provides simple information about train plan and your train progress.
+- This app provides simple information about train plan and train progress.

 - It can track your weight and amount of reps in different exercises.